-It’s winter and our borders are closed.
+Winter is coming and for now our borders are closed.
 While New Zealand has tackled COVID-19 pretty successfully, it’s scuppered many people’s plans for a getaway to warmer climes.
-But perhaps it’s time to embrace Kiwi culture and “she’ll be right” mentality, and embark on an adventure in our own backyard.
+So why not embrace Kiwi culture and “she’ll be right” mentality, and embark on an adventure in our own backyard.
 Think campervans are only for summer?
 Think again.
 Here are our reasons and top tips campervanning in winter!

 Campervanning in winter is cheaper and quieter!